quantuminformation/stb-email/readme.md

 run `pnpm install`
 then
-run `pnpm start` to send the email
+run `pnpm start` to send the email in default dir

+# Sending custom emails
+Use the name of the template after start `pnpm start Salto1848` or run it directly

+`node node/email.mjs Salto1848`